 Creating Singletons

-local Singleton = {
+local Singleton = Quebec.singleton({

-lifecycles = { "start" } -- declares usage of the start lifecycle (required)
+lifecycles = { "start" }

 end